JaimeStill/svelte-study/svelte/09-transitions.md

 Most of the time you should return the `css` property and *not* the `tick` property, as CSS animations run off the main thread to prevent jank where possible.
 Svelte 'simulates' the transition and constructs a CSS animation, then lets it run.

-For example, teh `fade` transition generates a CSS animation somewhat like this:
+For example, the `fade` transition generates a CSS animation somewhat like this:

 ```css
 0% { opacity: 0 }